PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The late Dequantize/Concat/Quantize, unary-passthrough, and unary-fan-out sequence also shares one scope.
-The scope begins after the raw Dequantize/ HardSigmoid/Quantize bridge rewrite and ends before the raw swish rewrite, so no legacy ModelIR mutation can invalidate its index.
+The scope begins after the raw Dequantize/ HardSigmoid/Quantize bridge rewrite and ends before the independently indexed Swish dispatcher.
+The Swish semantic owner maintains its own differential index, so pass state is not shared across that phase boundary.
 The three runners retain their exact order and diagnostics while constructing one graph index instead of up to three.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;